When I consider your heavens, the work of your fingers,

 - As I have become older (and likely not wiser), I have become quiet and reserved when meeting with a church leader about these issues.
 In a one-on-one setting with a minister, elder, or deacon, one must be humble when discussing the scientific evidence for evolution.
 Be willing to offer a good explanatory book or website recommendation.
 Offer to teach a Sunday school class discussing the different ways the creation story in Genesis can be interpreted.
 However, I have learned that pushing this issue again and again does not help.
 Your fellow believers still may disagree with you on these issues, but at least, you have started the conversation.
 It will be helpful to your congregation if you are known as an expert in these areas of discussion.

-- Involve your children in activities inside and outside of church (Figure 6).
+- Involve your children in activities inside and outside of church (see image below).
 As a Christian, I am thankful for the world God has given us, and I am fascinated by its intricacies.
 Corporate worship, singing hymns, and communal prayer allow us to realize God’s grace.
 I do not believe that church attendance is just an occasional Sunday option.
 I am a strong believer in modeling.—I go to church; I want my children to go to church as well when they are adults.
 Additionally, exploring the world with your children through the wonderful gifts of God known as “science” and “education” promote a child’s appreciation of what God has given us and helps them realize His power, revelation, and relation to us.
 Taking children to observatories to see the planets and stars through telescopes, going to natural history museums to see the diversity of life, and talking about science at the dinner table allows children to appreciate God’s involvement in their lives and in the world around us.
 Learning how small we are in relation to the size of the universe, and how short-lived we are when considering evolution and deep time, help our understanding that “All people are like grass, and all their glory is like the flowers of the field; the grass withers and the flowers fall, but the word of the Lord endures forever.”
 (1 Peter 1: 24-25).
 Odd as it may sound, nothing personally speaks to me about God’s Glory and His love for us more than looking at the fossils of a past epoch.

 If one considers the case of Galileo Galilei, his critics of had a faith problem – they failed to believe in a God who could have allowed the Earth to rotate around the sun.
 I think we parallel this faith problem 400 years later.
 I think it will take several generations to work through such issues as the evolution controversy, but I am hopeful that the change doesn’t take as long as I sometimes fear.
 My plea is for Christians, Christians working in science fields, and our churches to work together in this most important transition in order for the world to appreciate the wonders and awesomeness of what our Creator has allowed.